-Aut umn Sp ring Sum imer Communication, I anguage and Narrative Non-narrative Non-narrative Non-narrative Non-narrative Non-narrative literacy Non-narrative Narrative Narrative Narrative Narrative Narrative (See book spine) Poetry Poetry Poetry Poetry Mathematical understanding Personalised learning Personalis ed learning Personalise ed learning Understanding the world around me Science Materials exploring and description of the soft, strong, weak) escribing properties (hard, an the All creatures great and small (recognise and name animals in known habitats - e.g. the farm, the woods, the sea) Plant seeds for flowers Awareness of plants linked to forest school Down at the bottom of the garden (recognise and name simple plants such as trees and flowers - grow flower and observe changes) as trees and flowers - grow a Geography What can I find around me in autumn? - conkers, leaves, twigs (focus on exploring artefacts, answering simple questions about the environment) Explore human and physical features in different locations, what I like and dislike (farm, woodland and seaside) is o my environment - where around my school, making I easons across the year History Me and my history (baby to now) d and new toys • T hings in my house now a nd then RE Me and my nistory (baby to now) Understand there are religious communities (linked to class demographics) Experiencing festivals of light through sensory and creative activities (Hanukah, Diwali, Christmas) Special clothes and religious clothes (when do we wear special clothes?)
-Understand there are special religious buildings (churches, Mosque, Gudwara - linked to class demographics) Computing ma the Art app - learn how to use the tools on the app to make a picture - possible shape picture link, save their final picture and understand that means they can get it back Instructions (Barefoot lessons - concept of algorithms, repetition and debugging using songs, stories and everyday routines) Creative development Art Collage Painting printing patterns odelling/sculpting inting (animal prints) ties and picnics Decorations - paint, print patterns, collage DT and a variety of tools to build • Bu ilding a home for an a nimal • P vhole school picnic - cult Picnic box/bag Bunting ural food Music Body percussionMusical performance (Chr istmas) ythm and rhyme musi ploring musical instrun Make musical instruments combining learning from p s - end of year performance previous terms Personal development, health and wellbeing Physical and sensory development Communities/Belonging - Personal routines e.g. clas Personal celebrations Being kind/friendship • Ke ho is in my family eping safe at school eping safe at home • A - s me happy (special places) do well (achievements over eanbag and then other objects ow - learn techniques and ndividual work. an ob • Ba es, cross over body • li imple games using throw ntroduce kicking, develop of balls (very simple level) oing with targets and variety
+Aut umn Sp ring Sun nmer Communication, language and Narrative Non-narrative Non-narrative Non-narrative Non-narrative Non-narrative literacy Non-narrative Narrative Narrative Narrative Narrative Narrative (See book spine) Poetry Poetry Poetry Poetry Mathematical un derstanding Personalis ed learning Personali sed learning Personalis sed learning Understanding the world around me Science Materials exploring and desoft, strong, weak) scribing properties (hard, All creatures great and small (recognise and name animals in known habitats - e.g. the farm, the woods, the sea) Plant seeds for flowers Down at the bottom of the garden (recognism name simple plants such as trees and flower flower and observe changes) as trees and flowers - grow a Geography What can I find around me leaves, twigs (focus on exp simple questions about the loring artefacts, answering Explore human and phys Explore human and physical features in different locations, what I like and dislike (farm, woodland and is my school, how do I get Observe and explore seasons across the year History Me and my history (baby t o now) Old and new toys Things in my house now a and then RE Understand there are relig class demographics) Experiencing festivals of lig creative activities (Hanuka tht through sensory and Special clothes and religious clothes (when do we wear special clothes?)
+Understand there are special religious buildings (churches, Mosque, Gudwara - linked to class demographics) Computing Cause and effect - both te electronic choice boards, i games, technological toys chnological and not inc. make a picture - possibl se the tools on the app to e shape picture link, save iderstand that means they Instructions (Barefoot lessons - concept of algorithms, repetition and debugging using songs, stories and everyday routines) Creative development Art CollagePaintingprinting patterns Modelling/sculpting Printing (animal prints) Parties and picnics Decorations - paint, print patterns, collage DT ' " and a variety of tools to build Building a home for an a nimal whole school picnic - cultPicnic box/bagBunting tural food Music Body percussion Musical performance (Chri stmas) Rhythm and rhyme musExploring musical instru Make musical instrument combining learning from ts - end of year performance previous terms Personal development, health and wellbeing Physical and sensory development Communities/Belonging - Personal routines e.g. class Personal celebrations Being kind/friendship Who is in my familyKeeping safe at schoolKeeping safe at home Where can I go that make All about me - What can the year) Movement skills Throwing - propelling a be using underarm/chest throskills, including targets - ir w - learn techniques and nes, cross over body Simple games using throw Introduce kicking, develor of balls (very simple level) ping with targets and variety